KenSciResearch/fairMLHealth/README.md

 #### Stratified Performance Tables

 The stratified performance table evaluates model performance specific to each feature-value subset.
+These tables are compatible with both classification and regression models.
 For classification models with the *predict_proba()* method, additional ROC_AUC and PR_AUC values will be included if possible.

 ```python
 # Binary classification example